-Answer: Archangels are created beings that appear to be the leaders of other angels and creatures in the heavens.
-The canonical Bible, the one read by most Christians and Protestants, names only two archangels: Gabriel (Luke 1:19) and Michael (Revelation 12:7).
+Archangels are created beings that appear to be the leaders of other angels and creatures in the heavens.
+The canonical Bible, the one read by most Christians and Protestants, names only one archangel: Michael (Revelation 12:7).
 Many scholars suggest that Lucifer was also an archangel before being thrown out of heaven (Ezekiel 28: 17).
 Uriel is called an archangel in the apocryphal books of 2 Esdras and Enoch and in some ancient Jewish writings.
 John Milton also includes Uriel as a character in Paradise Lost.
 But Uriel is never named as an angel in any book that we know as the complete Bible.

 The name Uriel means “fire of God” or “light of God.”
 Some stories involving Uriel identify him as the angel that guarded Eden (Genesis 3:24), one of the angels in charge of Tartarus, or the angel that slaughtered the Assyrians encamped against Jerusalem (2 Kings 19:35).
 Jewish tradition lists Uriel as one of four angels overseeing the four quarters of the earth (see Revelation 7:1)—the other angels being Michael, Gabriel, and Raphael.